avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 $
 ```

-Notice how after executing the command `rm -f testintmath *.o`, make reports that it ``Successfully remade target file `clean'``.
+In particular, notice how after executing the command `rm -f testintmath *.o`, make reports that it ``Successfully remade target file `clean'``.
 Of course, a file named `clean` was not in fact created, but make&#x20;

 An important aspect to recognize is that because this rule will never create a file named `clean`, `clean` will always be considered out of date.
 Therefore, its command will be run each time we invoke `make clean`: